 Both QuickBooks Online and FreshBooks have decent project accounting features.
 The two programs let you create and send invoices to clients and track time spent on a project.
-Another feature that is both present in the two programs is the ability to compare estimated to actual expenses, which is helpful for making financial decisions.
-If you need a simple yet effective way to manage your projects, you can go with QuickBooks Online or FreshBooks.
+However, FreshBooks has a slight advantage due to its ability to compare estimated to actual expenses, which is helpful for making financial decisions.
+With QuickBooks Online, you can’t compare estimated vs actual project costs.

 FreshBooks may be a good option if you need a simple solution for tracking income and expenses and managing projects, which makes sense if you are a service-based business.
 However, if you need a more comprehensive accounting solution with the ability to streamline other aspects of your business, such as inventory management, accounts payable, and accounts receivable, then QuickBooks Online is a better choice.
 However, to get the best value from QuickBooks Online, it’s best that you choose the right QuickBooks plan.
 If you wish to maximize the benefits of QuickBooks Online, you should get QuickBooks Online Advanced especially if you want more automation features, multiple-user access, and personalized guidance with your books.